skip to Main Content

 Part 7 of 7

-A government’s rules and regulations—its laws—will always have a macroeconomic impact on the success of any business.
-And, for companies that operate within the jurisdiction of multiple governments, business leaders must pay attention to the legal factors within each location.
+A government’s rules and regulations — its laws — will always have a macroeconomic impact on the success of any business.
+And, for companies that operate within the jurisdiction of multiple governments, business leaders must pay attention to the legal factors within each locale.
+Advanced business process manager software can help organizations monitor and enforce regulatory compliance, mitigating potential financial and reputational implications.

 Legal Factors in Your PESTEL Analysis

-As used in this post, the term “government” may refer to a national, state, municipal, provincial, or any other authority that has the ability to make laws, rules, and regulations.
-If your business operates out of one or more locations and sells its products to buyers in other locations, your business will be subject to the laws of more than one government.
+As used in this post, the term “government” may refer to a national, state, municipal, provincial, or any other authority that can make laws, rules, or regulations.
+If your business operates out of one or more locations and sells its products to buyers in other areas, it will be subject to the laws of more than one government.
 And that is why legal factors must play a significant role in the preparation of your PESTEL Analysis.

-Political factors are usually bigger picture topics such as tax policy, trade policy, or foreign trade policy, whereas legal factors tend to be more specific and relate to topics such as discrimination laws, antitrust laws, or intellectual property laws.
+Political factors are usually bigger-picture topics such as tax, trade, or foreign trade policies.
+In contrast, legal factors tend to be more specific and relate to issues such as discrimination, antitrust, or intellectual property laws.
 However, they do overlap.
-Take, for example, labor laws which we consider a political factor and workplace health and safety laws, which we consider a legal factor.
+For example, labor laws, which we consider a political factor, and workplace health and safety laws, which we consider a legal factor.

 It doesn’t matter whether you consider the factor to be legal or political.
 What matters is that you consider these factors in your PESTEL Analyses and that, when necessary and appropriate, you consult a legal professional.
 It is also important to remember that these legal factors (and political factors) will vary from country to country, state to state, and even city to city.